shahinsalehiin/Darklup-Lite/readme.txt

 = 4.
 How can I display the dark mode floating switch? =

-To display the dark mode floating switch button, you have to turn ON ‘Show Floating Switch’ option from the Darklup-WP dark mode ‘General settings’ section.
+To display the dark mode floating switch button, you have to turn ON 'Show Floating Switch' option from the Darklup-WP dark mode 'General settings' section.

 = 5.
 Can I use the dark mode plugin with popular page builders? =